cyberbotics/epuck_ros2/installation/README.md

 [Linux](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md)

 ### Wifi and SSH
-Once the image is burned on SD card you may want to configure wifi connection.
+Once the image is burned on SD card you may want to configure the Wi-Fi connection.
 By default, Pi-puck with the provided image will try to connect to a wifi network with SSID `E-PUCK`.
 If you want to change the default behaviour or to add more networks you can add the networks to `/etc/wpa_supplicant/wpa_supplicant.conf` (file located on the SD card).
 For example: